Spirit (Leona Lewis album): Critical reception

 In the mixed reviews critics generally praised Lewis's voice but criticised the music.
 Lyndsey Winship from BBC Music complimented Lewis's vocal ability but perceived a lack of "hooks, innovation and personality".
 On Lewis's vocals Robert Christgau commented "The subtle flutter of her finest melismatics could give an open-minded person goose bumps.
 Her coarser melismatics, however, are the usual showoff BS and probably also a commercial prerequisite, like not having a harelip."
 Sal Cinquemani of Slant Magazine praised Lewis's voice but criticised the mixture of styles within the album.
 The New York Times's Nate Chinen felt the album did not live up to the standards of lead single "Bleeding Love", but was successful in showcasing Lewis's vocal capabilities.
 Caroline Sullivan of The Guardian was disappointed, saying "[Lewis] has clearly invested every scrap of energy into these songs [...] but being able to belt 'em out is only half the story, and if there's a personality here, it's well hidden."
 Victoria Segal of The Times praised Lewis's voice, but criticised the music, saying "[Lewis] has a powerful voice but on Spirit it seems to have paralysed her collaborators creatively.
 Instead of taking the opportunity to craft it into new and exciting shapes, it has been stuck in a big spotlit display case, revolving slowly and rather boringly on a velvet cushion of overstuffed balladry."
 She concluded by saying, "If Lewis is looking for the greatest love of all – public adoration – she will have to do better than this."

+Mark Beaumont, writing for NME in 2016, included it on his list of eight of the all-time best-selling albums in the UK have no redeeming features whatsoever, criticizing how derivative it is of Whitney Houston, Snow Patrol and Coldplay.